Skip to content

 3.3 Docker Compose

 docker-compose.yml specifies the Docker containers that comprise the TethysDash System.
-This file will be processed by the Docker Compose tool.
-Please install Docker Compose to proceed.
+This file will be processed by the Docker compose command.

 Note